liuhaotian9420/bilingual_notebook/README.md

-# bilingual_jupyter_notebook
+# Bilingual Notebook

-translate, display markdown cells, deployed with @streamlit
+Translate & display markdown cells, deployed with @streamlit

+Developed @Heywhale 🐳, a promising startup and a provider of Machine-Learning Ops solution

+Special thanks to @nano for inspiration ✨ and @EY for debugging 🐞

 **inspired by:**: